arnavroh45/Topsis-Pre-Trained-Model/README.md

 # Topsis on Pre-Trained Text Classification Models

-The models are ranked on the basis of their topsis score
+The models are ranked based on their Topsis score

 | Model             |    F1 |   Accuracy |   Precision |   Recall |    Loss |   Topsis Score |   Rank |
 |:------------------|------:|-----------:|------------:|---------:|--------:|---------------:|-------:|